5 Things I Did to Prepare for Breastfeeding

 You can use it as a milk collector while you nurse or as an alternative for a manual hand pump.
 You simply compress the silicone piece and it applies suction (similar to the haaka, but with a much more discreet and natural shape)!

 Speaking of breast pumps.. with your insurance you get a free one, so definitely check on that!
 For my free one, I chose the Medela and it was fine, but i knew right away that I was going to want to invest in a portable one for when I went back to work.
-I chose the Elvie and have loved it.
+I chose the Elvie and have loved it (you can read more about why I love it here).

 I work as a nurse and felt comfortable going out onto the floor with the breast pump on under my top if things were busy and I was in a pinch and things were busy (legally, you are required to have breaks to pump but at least in nursing, sometimes the timing of things doesn’t line up quite right) Not only were the pumps super portable, but they were comfortable to wear!
 I felt like they had sufficient suction to fully drain my breasts without being too intense.